-1 One quote from Miles et al. (2020, p.
+- 1 One quote from Miles et al. (2020, p.
 2) highlights the negative consequences of the prevailing lockdown response to the Corona pandemic: "There is a need to normalise how we view COVID-19 because its costs and risks are comparable to other health problems (such as cancer, heart problems, diabetes) where governments have made resource decisions for decades. ...
-Movement away from 01...latest&country=~IND®ion=World&casesMetric=true&interval=smoothed&plandargitrestriceSonscondinging&farterMasting=populationspreadstopsp measures targeted specifically at groups most at risk is prudent."
-[67]

-2 Variables were given differently as per capita, per thousand capita or per million capita.
-Since this distinction is irrelevant for regression-based methods, we will only speak of "per capita" or "/c" in the following text and tables, except descriptive statistics.

-- 3 All coefficients were negative: β for "all" = -.18, -.16 and -.17, for "northern" = -.24, -.18 and -.17, for "rich" = (-1.17), -.51 and -.35. - 4 Multiplied β -coefficients along a concatenation of multiple direct paths ($\gamma)$
+Movement away from blanket restrictions that bring large, lasting, and widespread costs and towards measures targeted specifically at groups most at risk is prudent."
+[67] - 2 Variables were given differently as per capita, per thousand capita, or per million capita.
+Since this distinction is irrelevant for regression-based methods, 01...latest&country=-IND®ion=World&casesMetric=true&interval=smoothed&pervalhipm#yrsp&alnufotheingap&pickeffulefirid#perfollanting.denkinu&jitiklesSexcentc in descriptive statistics. - 3 All coefficients were negative: β for "all" = -.18, -.16, and -.17, for "northern" = -.24, -.18, and -.17, for "rich" = (-1.17), -.51, and -.35. - 4 Multiplied β -coefficients along a concatenation of multiple direct paths (γ)